fabriziopace/fabriziopace.dev/content/blog/how-empower-ui-table-excel-like.md

 - In OpenUI5 ondemand there is an example with a similar functionality (with a plugin?):

   {% ExternalUrl url="https://openui5.hana.ondemand.com/entity/sap.ui.table.Table/sample/sap.ui.table.sample.SelectCopyPaste" label="Openui5 Ondemand - Sample: Cell Selection, Copy & Paste" /%}
+- I created a [Part 2](/blog/how-to-enable-control-click-multi-cells-selection-on-ui-table) where the Control + Click multi-cells selection is enabled on the table

 Hope this helps